 Most employers in the state of New York are required to obtain and keep worker's compensation coverage.
 You may think that your business is in a safe occupation or industry where a workplace accident or injury is unlikely, but penalties for noncompliance can be incurred even without a workers' compensation claim ever being filed.
 The Workers' Compensation Board (WCB) routinely monitors the coverage status of all employers in the state, and if they find out you are uninsured, you could face both civil and criminal penalties and find your business operations seriously hampered.
 Attorney Peter M. Cordovano represents uninsured employers and defends them in WCB proceedings and hearings in New York State courts.

 New York Workers' Compensation Offenses and Defenses

 New York State Workers' Compensation Law provides many different offenses that could subject an employer to civil or criminal penalties, or both.
 These offenses include:

 There are specific elements which must be proven in order to convict someone of any one of the above offenses or subject an employer to civil penalties.
-As a Workers’ Compensation attorney with years of additional experience in personal injury civil litigation and criminal defense, Peter Cordovano has the skills and abilities necessary to provide strong, effective defense before administrative law judges, board panels, and the courts.
+As a workers' compensation attorney with years of additional experience in personal injury civil litigation and criminal defense, Peter M. Cordovano has the skills and abilities necessary to provide strong, effective defense before administrative law judges, board panels, and the courts.